-Some students may wish to take part in religious observances that occur during the academic term.
-If you have a religious observance that conflicts with your participation in the course, please speak with Prof. Griffin as soon as possible to discuss appropriate accommodations.
+Dartmouth has a deep commitment to support students' religious observances and diverse faith practices.
+Some students may wish to take part in religious observances that occur during this academic term.
+If you have a religious observance that conflicts with your participation in the course, please meet with me as soon as possible-before the end of the second week of the term at the latest-to discuss appropriate course adjustments.